95% LVR home loans

 Detailed guide to home loan applications and paperwork

-It is possible to buy a property without saving a deposit at all, but it isn't easy.
-Most lenders require at least 5% genuine savings.
+Most lenders require your deposit to be 'genuine savings'.
 This is often defined as money that's been sitting in your account for at least 6 months.
-But there are ways around this:

 • Parental guarantor.
 If your parents own a property they can use it as security to guarantee your mortgage.
 You have the option of saving 5% yourself and getting your parents to guarantee the other 15% of the deposit.
 This way you can avoid LMI.
 But some lenders will allow your guarantor to cover the full 20% of the deposit.